kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/contribute/index.md

 ### [Build documentation](how/build_docs.md)

-To update or contribute documentation, you'll need to [build the docs](how/build_docs.md).
+To update or contribute to documentation, you'll need to be able to [build the docs](how/build_docs.md).

 ### [Write documentation](how/write_docs.md)